rule

 Text 27

-After the king was gone became Paras'urâma, upon returning to the âs'rama [of his father], as furious as a snake trampled upon when he heard of that nefarious act.
+After the king was gone Paras'urâma, upon returning to the âs'rama [of his father], heard about that nefarious act and got as angry as a snake trampled upon.

 After the king was gone became Paras'urâma, upon returning to the âs'rama [of his father], as furious as a snake trampled upon when he heard of that nefarious act.
 (Vedabase)